ElesCloud/ESCDocuments/HANDBOOK.md

 ##### Tinting
 1. Parts of the combat armor are blank textured/white and set to glow (LEDs).
   - You are encouraged to tint these LEDs in "Epsilon Blue" (hex code #8fdaff) or any color of your choosing, but ONLY those glowing areas can be any color.
-  - The rest of the armor may be tinted subtly in shades of gray, but it should not be tinted dark enough to stand out from the default shade of gray.
+  - Anything else that is NOT a blank texture may only be tinted in subtle shades of gray.
+It should not be tinted dark enough to stand out from the default shade of gray.
 Use common sense.

 ##### Time and Place
 1. ESC personnel are expected to wear the appropriate attire at all times while in service.
-   - Either the "Kusanagi Hard Suit" or "Seraph" light set must be worn while on sim.
+   - One of the two uniforms must be worn while on sim.
 Limited exceptions apply:
      - The space hub and lounge are designated casual areas all the time.
      - On Sundays and holidays announced ahead of time, casual wear is acceptable anywhere on the sim.
        - Personnel may defend or skirmish in casual apparel on casual days; however, raids to other regions will be uniformed as usual.
-   - The Seraph light/formal set must be worn at biweekly general meetings.
    - Casual wear still needs to follow minimum standards.
 No sexual, revealing outfits are allowed.
 Use common sense.
+   - The Seraph light/formal set must be worn at biweekly general meetings.
-2. ESC personnel should be conscious of where they wear the uniform when not on duty as well.
+3. ESC personnel should be conscious of where they wear the uniform when not on duty as well.
-   - Personnel are permitted to wear the uniform while off-base or not at an enemy sim, especially for conventions or other public events where ESC is participating.
+   - Personnel are permitted to wear the uniform elsewhere on the grid, especially for conventions or other public events where ESC is participating.
      - This includes general public areas like stores, sandboxes, and other non-adult themed areas.
      - This EXCLUDES any 18+ hangouts, clubs, bars, RP sims, or anywhere where sexual activity occurs or may occur.
 PG ONLY.
    - In all cases, personnel should be mindful of the image they are presenting and ensure it is a positive one.